-The budget in the following table indicates that the annual budgets adopted by the BOS for the CSA routinely allocates several hundred thousand dollars more than what is used by the CSA in its actual budget.
-There could be a number of reasons for this including delayed projects due to bidding, CEQA, permitting, grants funds, limited staff to complete budgeted projects, etc.
+The budget in the following table indicates that the annual budgets adopted by the BOS for the CSA routinely allocates several million dollars more than what is used by the CSA in its actual budget.
+There is a number of reasons for this including delayed projects due to COVID, limited staff to complete budgeted projects, staffing changes, and storage capacity at the County, etc. The County implemented in FY 2022-23 a four year cycle as part of the Streetlight Pole Replacement Program to check every streetlight for defects and identify inventory that needs replacement.
+Prior to this, they partnered with a consultant to develop a strategy for monitoring and replacing streetlight infrastructure - an uncommon practice that required them to learn the process as they went.